mappo7/ec-site-traits/_traits/132-good-company.md

 ![icon](/assets/images/trait-icons/{{page.image}})

-*This Trait was proposed by @Alvaro as part of our first community Trait creation contest.*
+**Community Trait proposed by:** @Alvaro

-Burn this trait to receive an extra card from the vault of the same type (i.e. Founder for Founder, Alpha for Alpha, OG for OG) .
-The card will be selected through a randomized process.
+Burn this trait to **receive an extra card from the vault of the same type** (i.e. Founder for Founder, Alpha for Alpha, OG for OG) .
+The card will be randomly selected.

+*Terms and conditions apply.